Host websites on Dropbox with Site44

-A third option which may be an alternative is to use Dropbox to host your own website.
+A third option which may be an alternative for some is to use Dropbox to host your own website.
 One of the services that makes this dead easy is Site44.

 Host websites on Dropbox